-We probably all have a horror story about an overbearing boss – one who had an explosive temper, set unreasonable expectations, or micromanaged and nitpicked every move we made.
-These “bad bosses” are the subject of watercooler war stories, viral social media posts, even hit movies, and most leaders vow to be nothing like them.
+We probably all have a horror story about an overbearing boss – one who had an explosive temper, set unreasonable expectations, or micromanaged every move we made.
+These “bad bosses” are the subject of watercooler war stories, viral social media posts, and even hit movies.
+As leaders, most of us vow to be nothing like them.

-After all, isn’t the secret of good leadership to put your people first?
+After all, isn’t the secret to good leadership to put your people first?
 To be empathetic, compassionate, and understanding?
 Aren’t we supposed to be friendly and open and warm?

 I believe the unequivocal answer is yes.
 Leaders who fail to lead with authority – those who don’t set expectations, who fail to hold people accountable, or who shy away from making the tough call – can be just as damaging to the organization and their teams as their louder counterparts.
 Don’t agree?
 Here are three surprising consequences I see in organizations with leaders who are too soft.

 One of the central roles of the leader is to set the vision for the team.
 This effort can and certainly should be informed by discussion with the team members, but at the end of the day it is up to the leader to declare “This is what we’re doing and this is why we’re doing it.”

 In organizations where leaders step away from this responsibility entirely or try to delegate too much of it to their teams, vision becomes fuzzy.
 The is no clear direction for the team.
 Instead, individuals are left to pursue their own agendas, creating frustration and dysfunction.
 In fact, many of the turf battles I observe in organizations can be traced back to a lack of clarity in the vision and to a leader who is uncertain about his or her role in the process.